 FREE SCHOOL MEAL Applications / Pupil Premium Grant

 From 1st August 2017 North Somerset has now changed their process for applying for Free School Meals.
-Parents will now need to apply online and must re-apply prior to each NEW TERM to ensure your child is registered as Free School Meal eligible (3 times per year).
-Eligibility will last for the whole school term.
-A reminder of renewal dates will be sent home via newsletter update as well as a text reminder.
+Parents will now need to apply online using the new Free School Meal checker link :

 Click here >> www.n-somerset.gov.uk/fsm